All Products

 If your disk space is often insufficient or your data storage requirements increase, we recommend that you optimize the storage solution based on your business requirements.
 For more information, see the following optimization suggestions.

-• If your disk space stores a large number of files, such as images and videos, and no high-concurrency read or write operations are performed on the disks, you can use Object Storage Service (OSS).
+• If your disk space stores a large number of files, such as images and videos, and no high-concurrency read or write operations are performed on the disks, you can use Object Storage Service (OSS) to store the files.
 OSS is a large-capacity, secure, cost-effective, and highly reliable cloud storage service that can automatically expand storage space based on the volume of data.
 You can use ossfs to mount OSS buckets to ECS instances.
 Applications can manage objects in OSS buckets in the same manner as on-premises files without the need to modify code.
 For information about how to use ossfs to mount an OSS bucket to a local directory on a Linux system, see ossfs.

 • If your business requires high-concurrency read and write operations and data sharing, you can use Apsara File Storage NAS (NAS) to store files.
 NAS provides simple and scalable file systems that allow high-performance and high-concurrency shared storage, and can be used together with ECS.
 NAS can automatically expand the storage space as the data volume increases without the need for manual operations.
 For more information, see Mount a file system on a Linux ECS instance.